 3 Days Ahead

 You could pick up your non-perishables today and wait another day or two for fresh items, or go ahead and get it all at once.
-Want to avoid the crowds?
-Mornings and right before closing tend to bit quieter here at the Market.
 Allow yourself a little extra time to enjoy the shopping experience, as opposed to thinking of it as something to just “get through.”
 It’s fun to peruse the seasonal items on the shelf, and you might even remember a few things you forgot to include on your list!
 If you need help picking a wine, here’s a list of excellent Turkey Day pairings or look for the Thanksgiving Wine Pick tags in our stores!

 2 Days Ahead